 When freelance consultant Dennis Karle sought out to help struggling local businesses in Cologne, he found himself crossing paths with local flower shop, Blütenträume.
-The owners of Blütenträume, like many others around the globe, had been thrust into a pool of uncertainty in the wake of the global pandemic.
+The owners of Blütenträume, like many others around the globe, had been thrust into a pool of uncertainty in the wake of COVID-19.
 As a store that thrived on its local charm, regular face-to-face customers and a minimal online presence, the business didn’t naturally lend itself to the environment of a widespread shutdown.

 However, Blütenträume’s days of struggle were short-lived.
 From getting an online storefront up and running in 24 hours, to receiving (and completing) 300 orders within the 5 days that followed; theirs is a story that champions the power of technology, rapid adaptation and local communities more than ever.